What Matters in RL-Based Methods for Object-Goal Navigation? An Empirical Study and A Unified Framework: Introduction

 Based on these findings, we offer practical recommendations for selecting and combining system components, along with insights into the reasoning behind them.
 Following these guidelines, we design an enhanced modular system that achieves state-of-the-art performance with 47.5\% SPL (success weighted by path length) and 85.3\% success rate, surpassing the best prior methods by 6.6\% in SPL and 2.7\% in success rate.
 In addition, we introduce a human baseline comparison, where expert participants operate under the same training setup, test environments, and observation modalities as the agent, achieving an average of 98.0\% success rate and 53.3\% SPL.
 This contrast reveals a clear gap between current RL-based systems and human-level navigation, emphasizing the need for new algorithms that can enhance both performance and robustness in ObjectNav.

-Instead of emphasizing our empirical gains, our primary goal is to highlight broader implications for the vision-based navigation community from the design of future algorithms to the establishment of fair evaluation protocols and the deployment of ObjectNav systems.
-We will publicly release our code and evaluation tools to the community.
+Beyond empirical improvements, our goal is to provide broader insights for the vision-based navigation community, from guiding the design of future algorithms to enabling fairer evaluation of modular ObjectNav systems.
+To facilitate further research, we publicly release our code and evaluation tools at \url{https://github.com/honwang0054/What-matters-in-RL-ObjNav-release}.